rust-lang/edition-guide/src/editions/index.md

 situation works as well.

 Just to be clear: most features will be available on all editions.
-People using Rust 2015 will continue to see improvements as new stable releases are made.
+People using any edition of Rust will continue to see improvements as new stable releases are made.
 In some cases however, mainly when new keywords are added, but sometimes for other reasons, there may be new features that are only available in later editions.
 You only need to upgrade if you want to take advantage of such features.

 ## Trying out the 2018 edition